-PLANNED ACTIONS - Access to Mental and Behavioral Health Services, including Substance Use Disorder Services
+PLANNED ACTIONS - Mental and Behavioral Health

 The system of mental and behavioral health care is fundamentally broken.
 People in crisis have little option other than to access services through hospital emergency departments, the least conducive environment for mental and behavioral health patients to become well and receive appropriate services.
 During a mental health crisis, patients need the right care in the right place at the right time.